aws-samples/terraform-sample-workshop/README.md

 This repository contains hands on content that will guide you through building a simple Web Server stack using terraform in many ways, learn how to code infraestructure with terraform from a simple snippet to a modularized approach

+# Prerequisites

+- Terraform v0.14 or above
+- AWS account

+**THIS WORKSHOP WAS TESTED IN US-EAST-1 REGION**

 # Overview of Workshop Labs

 [Module 1](./module_1) - This module is responsible to teach you the basics of Terraform and how to code a simple architecture using Terraform resources.